groupdocs-signature/GroupDocs.Signature-Docs/net/getting-started/signature-use-cases/how-to-generate-qrcode-and-sign-document-using-csharp.md

 PM> Install-Package GroupDocs.Signature
 ```

-## How to sign PDF files with barcode
+## How to sign PDF files with QR Code

 It is common problem to add additional data in various types of business documents.
 Such document may looks as in the picture below.
 The one of the most useful ways is to place a barcode directly on the document page.